45628andy/Suicide-Prediction/README.md

 # Suicide Prediction with Advanced ML Techniques

-This is the final project for DS-UA 301, Advanced Techniques in ML and Deep Learning.
+This is the final project for DS-UA 301, Advanced Techniques in ML and Deep Learning at NYU.

+Author; Andy Wei

 ## Description